SMenigat/cypress-mailhog/README.md

 # cypress-mailhog

-A collection of usefull Cypress commands for MailHog 🐗.
+A collection of useful Cypress commands for MailHog 🐗.

 This package supports TypeScript out of the box.

 ### Setup